Back to School Sale: $100 OFF Sitewide Shop now

 Proper Hair Removal Techniques

 Ingrown hair is most commonly caused by shaving.
 So, follow the measures explained in how to prevent ingrown hair after shaving.
-However, when you epilate or wax an unwanted body try, use the proper technique so that hair is removed from the roots rather than breaking at the level of the skin.
+However, when you epilate or wax an unwanted body, try using the proper technique so that hair is removed from the roots rather than breaking at the skin’s level.

 Exfoliation and Skincare